lucia-auth/lucia/documentation/src/pages/learn/basics/store-user-attributes.md

 };
 ```

-We can customize this object by providing a `transformUserData()` function to the configs.
+You can customize this object by providing a [`transformUserData()`](/reference/configure/lucia-configurations#transformuserdata) function in the configs.
+Lucia will automatically use the return type as the type of the `User` object.

 ```ts
 export const auth = lucia({